Zinebb12/alx-system_engineering-devops/0x19-postmortem/README.md

 - **Misleading Paths:**
   - [List any misleading paths or assumptions made during investigation.]
 - **Escalation:**
-  - The incident was escalated to [Team/Individual] for further assistance.
+  - The incident was escalated for further assistance.
 - **Resolution:**
   - The issue was resolved by [Describe resolution steps, e.g., patching software, restarting servers].